Oyzuu/PatternPlaceholder-Android/README.md

 Use [any material design color](https://material.google.com/style/color.html) individually or get corresponding swatch with MaterialColor.getColorForValue(int, int) and getSwatch(int)

 For asynchronous loading, use generate(Context) or generate(ImageView).
-With context provided as listener, onGenerated(Bitmap) will be called on completion.
+With a context provided as listener, onGenerated(Bitmap) will be called on completion.
 ```java
 new PatternPlaceholder.Builder(this)
                 // the complete swatch from 50 to 900